Katya Elise Henry Shows Off Curves In Skimpy Scarf Top And Skintight Jeans

 On top, Katya opted for a scarf that looked to be designed by Louis Vuitton, tying the garment around her neck and back.
 The piece did not leave much to the imagination as she exposed both her cleavage and underboob.
 She was also able to display her flat midriff.

-She teamed the top with a pair of dark-colored denim jeans that featured a number of rips on them.
+She teamed the scarf with a pair of dark-colored denim jeans that featured a number of rips on them.
 The pants were very form-fitting and accentuated Katya’s figure as she flaunted her curvy hips and bodacious backside.

 She finished the look off with a large pair of gold hoop earrings., a gold bracelet, and a few rings.